 FLC Course Overview

 By joining a FLC, you will have the opportunity to connect with a small group of students in regular FLC sessions and core first-year courses.
-Students in a Life Sciences FLC will meet at a welcome session during the first week of classes and then every week starting September 9, 2024.
+Students in a Life Sciences FLC will meet at a welcome session during the second week of classes and then every week starting September 15, 2025.

 In addition to your FLC sessions, you will be automatically enrolled in six of the same first-year courses (and accompanying tutorials) as the other students in your FLC.
 These courses include: